Get help with Pension Wise

 - under State Pension age

-If you don't want to enrol into the pension scheme, you can choose to opt out.
-However, if you can afford to join the scheme, it is a good idea to do so.
-This is because your employer has to make a contribution into the scheme as well as you making your own contributions.
-Also, you will get tax relief on the contributions you make into the scheme.
+You can opt out of your workplace scheme but it's a good idea to pay into it if you can afford to.
+This is because your employer has to make a contribution into the scheme as well as you.
+Also, you’ll get tax relief on the contributions you make into the scheme.

 If you're already in a workplace pension that meets the rules about automatic enrolment, you don't have to join another pension.